hiroyuki-kasai/HybridPrecodingOpt/README.md

 ./demo.m                - Demonstration script.
 ./comp_OFDM.m           - Simulation script for OFDM.
 |proposed/              - Contains the files for the proposed algorithms.
-|AltMinAlg/             - Contains the files for the existing algorithms from the [brilliant project](https://github.com/yuxianghao/Alternating-minimization-algorithms-for-hybrid-precoding-in-millimeter-wave-MIMO-systems).
+|AltMinAlg/             - Contains the files for the existing algorithms.
-|manopt/                - Contains Manopt project.
 |cvx/                   - Folder for CVX project (Please downlod by yoursel!).
 </pre>